Representative Director, President and CEO

 [Participating employee feedback]

-・“I've heard a lot about basal metabolism, but this is the first time that I learned my basal metabolism rate.
+・“I've heard a lot about basal metabolism, but this is the first time that I learned what my basal metabolism rate is.
 It was a good learning opportunity.”

-Percentage of participants continuing workouts: 10% more after seminar
+Ratio of participants continuing exercise: 10% higher after seminar

 Life Quality Beauty